lidofinance/lido-improvement-proposals/LIPS/lip-2.md

     function setQuorum(uint256 _quorum) external auth(MANAGE_QUORUM)

-## Use only one epoch per frame for oracles reporting.
+## Use only the first epoch of the current frame for oracles reporting.

 In the first version of the contract, we used "min/max reportable epoch" pair to determine the range of epochs that the contract currently accepts.
 This led to the overly complicated logic.
 In